CartoDB/documentation/app/content/react/guides/getting-started.md

 We're going to create a view called `Stores` that will be accesible in the `/stores` path.
 When this view is loaded, the layer will be displayed.

 The easiest way to create a new view in the application is to use the [code generator](../code-generator).
-You need to enter the following command:
+You need to execute the following command in the `my-app` folder:

 ```shell
 yarn hygen view new